Otłoczyn train collision

-The Otłoczyn railway accident (Katastrofa kolejowa pod Otłoczynem) was a train crash which occurred on 19 August 1980, near the village of Otłoczyn (Kuyavian-Pomeranian Voivodeship, northern Poland).
+The Otłoczyn train collision was a train crash which occurred on 19 August 1980, near the village of Otłoczyn (Kuyavian-Pomeranian Voivodeship, northern Poland).
 At 4:30 a.m., a freight train collided with a passenger train which ran from Toruń Main Station to Łódź Kaliska.
 As a result, 65 people were killed, and 64 injured, out of which an additional two later died, bringing the total number of dead to 67.
 It was caused by one of the drivers proceeding without permission in a thick fog.
 To date, it is the deadliest railway accident in peacetime history of Poland.

 Background

 The freight train

 In the early morning of 19 August 1980, 43-year-old train engineer Mieczysław Roschek from Chojnice was told to drive freight train number 11599 from the station of Otloczyn to nearby Wrocki.
 Roschek, who was later found guilty of the crash, had been working for 25 hours, which was against rail regulations, but was common at the time.
 According to the management of the Toruń Main station, the driver was lying about his worktime, stating that he had started his shift on 18 August at 8 PM in Bydgoszcz.
 One of his probable motivations was to get extra paid time, but as of 2020 this is stated to be false.

 During the night of 18–19 August, Roschek, together with another engineer, Andrzej Bogusz, arrived at the Otloczyn station, driving engine number ST44-607, which was assigned to Chojnice depot.
 At around 2 a.m., the engine was coupled to freight train 11599 from Otłoczyn to Wrocki, which consisted of a few empty coal freight cars.
 The train then waited for two hours on a side track in the pine forest between Toruń and Włocławek before departing.
 Roschek's train was not included in any schedule.
 Like other trains of this kind, it was supposed to wait for the signal to proceed, which was only given when the track was clear.